Rupaidiha

-Rupaidiha is a small Town in Bahraich district in the Indian state of Uttar Pradesh, near the India–Nepal border across from Nepalgunj.

-English medium schools like Assembly of God Church School, Promise Land Public School, Seemant Inter College And Graduation College is situated here.
+Rupaidiha is a small town in Bahraich district in the Indian state of Uttar Pradesh, near the India–Nepal border across from Nepalgunj.
+The Rupaidiha border is a significant trade route, with annual trade worth Rs 8,500 crore between India and Nepal.
+Exports account for 95 per cent of the trade value, making the facility’s development an important move.
+Recently, Prime Minister Narendra Modi and his Nepalese counterpart Pushpakamal Dahal ‘Prachanda’ virtually inaugurated Uttar Pradesh’s first land port along the India-Nepal border at Rupaidiha.The construction of the Rupaidiha Land Port, built on 115 acres of land, has cost about Rs 200 crores.
+A 2.2 km long feeder route has also been constructed to link the two land ports to National Highway-927.

 Transport

 A railway station named "Nepalganj Road" is on the Nepalgunj–Gonda route.
 Rupaidiha is on NH 927.
 Nepalese and Indian nationals may cross the border without restrictions.
 There is a customs checkpoint for goods and third country nationals.

 UPSRTC has started Bus services from Rupaidiha to New Delhi and Lucknow.
 A bus service for Hill Stations like Shimla, Haridwar, Dehradun and even Chandigarh is also available.
 Bahraich is the last district of India Connected to the Nepal Border.
-You can reach Nepal by Bus, Train, and personal cab, which is just 55 km from Bahraich through Rupaidha.
+One can reach Nepal by Bus, Train, and personal cab, which is just 55 km from Bahraich through Rupaidha.